Effective Date: August 29, 2017

 To learn more about the Privacy Shield program, and to view our certification page, you may visit https://www.privacyshield.gov/

-Ping collects personal data from a variety of sources, including through our website.
-This personal data may include names, email addresses, and other details relevant to the services we provide.
-We limit the collection and use of personal data about our customers to that which is necessary to administer our business, tell our customers about products and services offered by Ping, and to manage our websites and services.
-We may disclose personal data to our service providers, business partners, and others who assist us in providing our services.
+Ping collects personal information from a variety of sources, including through our website.
+This personal information may include names, email addresses, and other details relevant to the services we provide.
+We limit the collection and use of personal information about our customers to that which is necessary to administer our business, tell our customers about products and services offered by Ping, and to manage our websites and services.
+We may disclose personal information to our service providers, business partners, and others who assist us in providing our services.
 Click here for further information regarding our privacy practices.

-Ping may be liable with respect to the onward transfer to third parties of EU data subjects’ personal data received pursuant to the EU-U.S. Privacy Shield.
+Ping may be liable with respect to the onward transfer to third parties of EU and Swiss data subjects’ personal information received pursuant to the Privacy Shield Principles.

-Please note that in certain situations Ping may be required to disclose personal data in response to a lawful request by public authorities, including to meet national security or law enforcement requirements.
+Please note that in certain situations Ping may be required to disclose personal information in response to a lawful request by public authorities, including to meet national security or law enforcement requirements.

-EU data subjects have the right to access personal data maintained about them and to impose certain limits on the use and disclosure of such personal data.
-We will provide EU data subjects with the opportunity to opt out of our sharing their personal data with unaffiliated third parties, and will request opt-in consent prior to using EU personal data for a purpose other than the purpose for which the data was originally collected.
+EU and Swiss data subjects have the right to access personal information maintained about them and to impose certain limits on the use and disclosure of such personal information.
+We will provide EU and Swiss data subjects with the opportunity to opt out of our sharing their personal information with unaffiliated third parties, and will request opt-in consent prior to using EU and Swiss personal information for a purpose other than the purpose for which the data was originally collected.

-If you wish to access your personal data or make a request regarding the use or disclosure of your personal data, please contact us using the contact information below.
+If you wish to access your personal information or make a request regarding the use or disclosure of your personal information, please contact us using the contact information below.

-In compliance with the EU-U.S. Privacy Shield Principles, Ping is committed to resolving privacy complaints you may have regarding our collection or use of your personal data.
-European Union data subjects with inquiries or complaints regarding this Privacy Notice should first contact Ping at: firstname.lastname@example.org, by phone at +1‑855‑355‑7464, or by postal mail sent to:
+In compliance with the Privacy Shield Principles, Ping is committed to resolving privacy complaints you may have regarding our collection or use of your personal information.
+EU and Swiss data subjects with inquiries or complaints regarding this Privacy Notice should first contact Ping at: firstname.lastname@example.org, by phone at +1-855-355-7464, or by postal mail sent to: